-A frame linearly accelerated relative to an inertial frame in the Minkowskian spacetime of Special Relativity is locally identical to a frame at rest in a gravitational field.
-Einstein's equivalence principle assumes that inertial and gravitational masses are equal, and the metric tensor in GR determines the inertial mass of a body.
-Gravity is the only long distance force that cannot be screened.
-Moreover, there always exists a reference frame in which inertial forces vanish, just like for the case of gravitational forces in free fall.
+Einstein's equivalence principle (a frame linearly accelerated relative to an inertial frame in the Minkowskian spacetime of SR is locally identical to a frame at rest in a uniform gravitational field) axiomatically assumes that inertial and gravitational masses are equal.
+Gravity is the only infinite range force that cannot be screened due to the existence of only positive masses, unlike in electromagnetism, where positive and negative charges result in balance and neutrality, and astrophysical and cosmological structures are therefore not governed by electromagnetism.
+Moreover, there always exists a reference frame in which inertial forces vanish, just as for the case of gravitational forces in free fall, and the gravitational field, unlike the electromagnetic field, carries the information about a particle's rest mass.
 These equivalences indicate that both inertial and gravitational forces are of the same nature.
 Following Mach, in any two-body interaction, the influence of all other matter inside their causal spacetime should be taken into account.
-Inertia is thus a form of gravitational induction, appearing when a body is accelerated with respect to the rest of the universe, subjected to retarded action.
-It seems that to describe, for example, the Earth's motion around the Sun, only local masses and distances are required, but the Machian perspective implies that the universe's action is already taken into account in the Newtonian laws.
-The only way this can be true is through the Newtonian gravitational constant, which together with the choice of an inertial absolute space frame, both constitute the two arbitrarily choices of Newton.
+Inertia is thus a form of gravitational induction, appearing when a body is accelerated with respect to the rest of the universe.
+But Newtonian gravity and GR were developed without considering today's knowledge of the mass content and size of the observable universe.
+Then, it seems that to describe, for example, the Earth's motion around the Sun, only local masses and distances are required, but the Machian perspective implies that the universe's action is already taken into account in the Newtonian laws.
+The only way this can be true is through the Newtonian gravitational constant, which, together with the postulate of the inertial frame of absolute space, both constitute the two arbitrary choices of Newton.